fenner/probe-clarification/draft-ietf-intarea-rfc8335bis.md

 * Clarified that the address object must identify a unicast address

 * Added {{deployment}}

+* Clarified that we do not specify the flow label

 * Removed "densely" from the concern of enumerating all interfaces, since it only takes 4,294,967,295 packets to enumerate the entire